Cimetiere/Twitch_project/README.md

 # <img src="test.png" width=20 >  Introduction
 <p>
 I'm a 21 student specialize in <strong>Big data & Machine learning </strong> and I'm presenting to you my work on my <strong> Personnal Twitch Data </strong>.
 I discovered this streaming platform in 2015 and until today I watch streamers on it.
 So, I'm a big consumer of this and I have enjoyed working on this project.
-This project contain more than <strong> 10 Data representation </strong> tools like <em> Bar/Scatter/Aera plot, bar chart race, wordcloud and heatmap </em>.
+This project contain more than <strong> 10 Data representations </strong> tools like <em> Bar/Scatter/Aera plot, bar chart race, wordcloud and heatmap </em>.
 Some of them can be personalize, thanks to widgets.
 </br></br> So I hope that you will like it!
 </p>
 </br></br>